Pre-Professional Health Advising

 No Kentucky institution has a program in veterinary medicine; however, the Commonwealth has contracts to allocate a limited number of places in Auburn University’s College of Veterinary Medicine to Kentucky residents.
 Students accepted under this program are exempt from the out-of-state tuition charge at these schools.
 For residents of Kentucky to be accepted under the Kentucky quota, application must be made directly to one or both of the contract schools.

 In the pre-engineering curriculum, referred to as the Dual Degree Option, students spend two or three years at EKU taking basic science, mathematics, and general-education courses.
-Students then transfer their credits to the University of Kentucky, Auburn University, or another university with an accredited engineering program earning both a baccalaureate degree from EKU in Physics and an engineering degree from the engineering school.
+Students then transfer their credits to the University of Kentucky, Auburn University, the University of Louisville or another university with an accredited engineering program earning both a baccalaureate degree from EKU in Physics and an engineering degree from the engineering school.

 All students pursuing a Dual-Degree Engineering Program in the Department of Physics and Astronomy should pursue the Engineering Physics Concentration of the Physics B.S. program.
 Because preferred general education and supporting courses may vary depending upon the partner engineering school, it is essential that students pursuing the Dual-Degree Program in Engineering work closely with their departmental advisors.

-After the first year of professional study, students transfer the work back in order to secure a Bachelor of Science degree from Eastern Kentucky University.
-This plan may shorten, by one year, the time needed to obtain both a baccalaureate and a professional degree.
+After the first year of study, students transfer the work back in order to secure a Bachelor of Science degree from Eastern Kentucky University.
+This plan may shorten, by one year, the time needed to obtain both a baccalaureate and an engineering degree.